intv0id/AML_Course/3-HousePricing/description.md

-Determine the price of Houses based on training data.
+The goal of this notebook is to determine the price of Houses based on training data.

+This answers to [this](https://www.kaggle.com/c/house-prices-advanced-regression-technique) Kaggle challenge.